 Tenured educators who receive a final summative REACH Developing rating for the previous school year will be assigned an annual evaluation plan for the current school year and are required by state law to co-create a Professional Development Plan (PD Plan) with their evaluator in order to improve their scores during the current school year.
 The PD Plan process is not the same as the remediation process for tenured educators who receive an Unsatisfactory rating.
 The PD Plan must be co-created within 30 school days of the release of the final summative ratings for the previous school year.

 CPS emails educators and their evaluators about the start of the Professional Development Plan writing process.
 This email should include the template for the actual Professional Development Plan.
-Pages 62 and 64 of the SY 17-18 CPS REACH Teacher Evaluation Handbook review the main guidelines about PD Plans.
+The REACH Teacher Evaluation Handbook review the main guidelines about PD Plans.
 Delegates and PPC members should work to ensure that tenured teachers who receive a Developing rating have the opportunity to co-create their PD Plan before they are observed this year for REACH purposes.

 Tenured educators who receive a summative Unsatisfactory REACH rating and are still in their position must begin a 90 school day Remediation process now that the ratings are available on the RLS website.
 Evaluators have 30 school days to both assign educators their Consulting Educator and the educator, evaluator and Consulting Teacher/Educator and to meet to discuss and create the Remediation Plan.

 CPS emails educators and their evaluators about the start of the Remediation Plan writing process.
 This email should include the template for the actual Remediation Plan.
-Pages 63-64 of Handbook reviews the main guidelines about Remediation Plans.
+The Handbook reviews the main guidelines about Remediation Plans.
 To see contract language about the remediation process, please see Article 39-8 (page 165).

 Tenured educators who receive an Unsatisfactory rating should prepare for the remediation process by examining their areas of weak observation scores and identifying or beginning professional development in those areas.
 CTU members with high previous ratings will act as Consulting Educators and work with our tenured brothers and sisters who receive an Unsatisfactory rating during the remediation process to help them complete the remediation process successfully.
 The educator, with the help of the consulting educator, must execute the plan, be observed by their evaluator at a mid (after 45 school days) and end (after 90 school days) point and needs to remediate to Proficient (at least 285) at the end of the 90 school day remediation period.